-The composition of the Examination Board can be found on the portal of FHK
+The composition of the Examination Board can be found in a separate attachment and on the portal of FHK

 3. An application to the Examination Board can be submitted to the portal of the Examination Board

 Article 34 Appeals

 Student who do not agree with a decision of the Examination Board can lodge an appeal against this decision within six calendar weeks after the date of the decision with the Examination Appeals Board (see Articles 45 and 46 of the Student's Charter, (Section 7.61 of the WHW.)